Nalini-24/Smart-Road-Sync-for-Wildlife-Safety/README.md

 4. Detection results are sent via serial communication
 5. Arduino displays alerts on an LCD screen

+*** YOLOv3-Tiny Object Detection ***

+This project uses the **YOLOv3-Tiny** (You Only Look Once) object detection model to identify animals in road scenes.

+YOLO is a single-stage detector that performs **object localization and classification in one forward pass**, making it suitable for real-time and near–real-time applications.

+### Why YOLOv3-Tiny?
+- Faster inference compared to full YOLOv3
+- Lightweight architecture with fewer convolutional layers
+- Suitable for systems with limited computational resources
+- Well-suited for embedded and roadside safety applications

+### Detection Pipeline
+1. Input video frames are resized to a fixed resolution
+2. Each frame is passed through the YOLOv3-Tiny network
+3. Bounding boxes and class probabilities are predicted
+4. Non-Maximum Suppression (NMS) removes duplicate detections
+5. Detected animal class names are displayed in the GUI
+6. Detection results are sent to Arduino via serial communication

+### Model Details
+- **Model**: YOLOv3-Tiny
+- **Dataset**: Pre-trained on COCO dataset
+- **Detection Classes Used**: Animals such as dog, cow, horse, elephant, etc.
+- **Framework**: OpenCV DNN module

+This approach enables efficient and reliable animal detection while maintaining low latency, making it suitable for smart road safety systems.

 ---

 ## 4. Project Structure